sarinkhan/rpi-sensor-fetcher/README.md

 gather measurements and then store those values in the specified database.

 # how to use

+## installation
+clone this repo on your target raspberry pi. cd into this folder, and install dependancies using the resuirements.txt:
+`pip3 install -r requirements.txt`

 ## create the configuration file
 There are two main sections to setup in the configuration file, described below.
 ### database configuration